WHAT IS AMERICA'S NEW NATURAL GAS?

 I don't have any profound after thoughts, as I stated in the beginning, I just wanted to know more about NATURAL GAS, and now I do.
 I hope you have learned a little more than you knew before.

 The deregulation of natural gas in Illinois has been a rocky road for consumers.
-When the energy market was opened up to competition, new companies came in and offered attractive packages, but over time, their... - Pros and Cons of Natural Gas Cars
+When the energy market was opened up to competition, new companies came in and offered attractive packages, but over time, their... - Lowest Electricity and Natural Gas Rates in New York - Switch Electricity and Natural Gas Providers

 Would you like to find the lowest electricity and natural gas rates in New York City?
 Do you want to save money every month on your energy bill?
 Are you looking for a company that not only has great...